 Job seekers might find it difficult to explain the gap left by revenge quitting to prospective employers.
 The narrative isn’t always received warmly.
 The strategy can hinder career growth.
 It closes doors that might otherwise have remained open.

 Reflection is crucial before making such a drastic move.
-Consider whether the short-lived satisfaction outweighs the potential for long-term consequences.
+Consider whether the short-lived satisfaction outweighs the potential for long-term consequences of leaving on bad terms.

 The Impact on Careers and Employers